Treatment and support for frontotemporal dementia

 Certain changes in behaviour, such as restlessness, agitation or aggression, may be a sign that the person is in distress.
 The reason for this could be:

+Understanding why a person’s behaviour has changed may help carers support them better.
 Physical exercise, music or other activities that the person enjoys or finds useful are also very helpful.

 Changes in behaviour can be very distressing for anyone caring for someone with FTD and it’s important that carers are supported as well.
+Along with talking to their GP, it may be helpful to call our Dementia Support Line on 0333 150 3456 or visit our online community, Dementia Support Forum.

-If a person has problems swallowing, a speech and language therapist can also give advice on eating and drinking.
+If a person has problems swallowing, the therapist can also give advice on how to eat and drink more safely.